-Of the six trials reporting results at both 6 and 12 months, four found that benefits at 6 months were no longer statistically significant at 12 months for at least one intervention group. ^{145, 146, 151, 162} Only two trials reported outcomes beyond 12 months, ^{157, 160} and both found that benefits were maintained through 24 months, although only for the most intensive and specifically tailored intervention group in one of these trials.
-160 A number of trials included multiple intervention groups, ^{145, 146, 151, 155, 156, 158, 160, 163} and we used the group we judged to be most intensive or comprehensive; other intervention groups showed comparable or smaller effects, on drinks per week and other alcohol use outcomes.
-One trial in a general adult population found that 12-month benefits for drinks per week were maintained through 24 months in a subgroup analysis of younger adults ages 18 to 30, but were smaller and no longer statistically significant at 36 months of followup.
-175
+Of the six trials reporting results at both 6 and 12 months, four found that benefits at 6 months were no longer statistically significant at 12 months for at least one intervention group.
+162, 170, 189, 203 Only two trials reported outcomes beyond 12 months, 198, 201 and both found that benefits were maintained through 24 months, although only for the most intensive and specifically tailored intervention group in one of these trials.
+A number of trials included multiple intervention groups, 162, 189, 199, 201, 205, 211, 223, 225 and we used the group we judged to be most intensive or comprehensive; other intervention groups showed comparable or smaller effects on drinks per week and other alcohol use outcomes.
+One trial in a general adult population found that 12-month benefits for drinks per week were maintained through 24 months in a subgroup analysis of younger adults ages 18 to 30 years, but were smaller and no longer statistically significant at 36 months of followup.
+153

-Most trials in young adults recruited participants with episodes of heavy use; however, this outcome did not show a benefit of treatment in this population, either as number of heavy use episodes per week (WMD=-0.06 [95% CI, -0.16 to 0.05], k=7, n=2,968, I2=33%, data not shown), or as the proportion with heavy use episodes in the previous month (OR=0.81 in each of 2 trials, neither statistically significant, Figure 17).
-However, the trial targeting a general adult population that reported subgroup analyses for younger adults did find larger effects for heavy use episodes, as they did for drinks per week: intervention participants reported a reduction of 2.0 more heavy use episodes per month (95% CI, -3.1 to -0.9) than control group participants after 1 year.
-Among trials limited to young adults, both trials that reported the proportion exceeding recommended limits showed improvements over control: reductions in the odds of exceeding limits were 35 percent (95% CI, 46% to 92%)152 and 26 percent (95% CI, 60% to 91%).
-Pooled effects were not statistically significant for drinks per drinking day (WMD= -0.40 [95% CI, -0.90 to 0.10], k=4, n=1,026, I2=56%, data not shown).
+Most trials in young adults recruited participants with episodes of heavy use; however, this outcome did not show a benefit of treatment in this population, either as number of heavy use episodes per week (WMD, -0.06 [95% CI, -0.16 to 0.05]; k=7; n=2,968; $I^2$ =33%; data not shown) or as the proportion with heavy use episodes in the previous month (OR, 0.81 in each of two trials; neither statistically significant) (Figure 17).
+However, the trial targeting a general adult population that reported subgroup analyses for younger adults did find larger effects for heavy use episodes, as well as for drinks per week; intervention participants reported a reduction of 2.0 more heavy use episodes per month (95% CI, -3.1 to -0.9) than control group participants after 1 year.
+Among trials limited to young adults, both trials that reported the proportion exceeding recommended limits showed improvements over control; reductions in the odds of exceeding limits were 35 percent (95% CI, 46% to 92%) and 26 percent (95% CI, 60% to 91%).
+Pooled effects were not statistically significant for drinks per drinking day (WMD, -0.40 [95% CI, -0.90 to 0.10]; k=4; n=1,026; $I^2$ =56%; data not shown).

-Four trials in young adults were conducted in primary care settings, ^{148, 150, 151, 162} and three of these had positive results across multiple drinking outcomes after 6 months, but group differences were not maintained at 12 months. ^{148, 151, 162} The fourth trial showed statistically nonsignificant 10 to 20 percent reductions in risk across three alcohol use outcomes, assessed only at 6 months of followup.
-150
+Four trials in young adults were conducted in primary care settings, 160-162, 170 and three of these had positive results across multiple drinking outcomes after 6 months, but group differences were not maintained at 12 months.
+160, 162, 170 The fourth trial showed statistically nonsignificant 10 to 20 percent reductions in risk across three alcohol use outcomes, assessed only at 6 months of followup.

-One trial each reported no between-group differences in self-reported drinking and driving162 or in marijuana-related consequences.160
+One trial each reported no between-group differences in self-reported drinking and driving or in marijuana-related consequences.